Search Post on this Blog

 In 1991, the Supreme Court judgment was made available to issue certiorari writs against the administrative bodies.

-Certiorari: This writ is issued to quash or set aside the decision of a lower court, tribunal, or quasi-judicial authority if it is found to have acted without jurisdiction or in excess of its jurisdiction.
+Certiorari: This writ is issued to quash or set aside the decision of a lower court, tribunal, or quasi-judicial authority if it is found to have acted without jurisdiction or more than its jurisdiction.

 43. Which of the following is not true regarding “Quo-Warranto” writs?

-a) Literal meaning of the writ is “ by what authority or warrant”.
+a) The literal meaning of the writ is “ by what authority or warrant”.

 b) It is issued to enquire into the legality of the claim of a person to a public office.